Davidevlops/JS-DSA/stacks-and-queues.md

+# Discovering JavaScript's Hidden Secrets: Understanding Stacks and Queues as types of linear Data Structure.

 Welcome to the last episode on linear data structures.
 In the last episode, we discussed linked list as a type of data structure and also explained the two main types of linked list.
 Also, we implemented a typical singly and doubly linkedlist with their various operations.

 In this episode, we'll be discussing stacks and queues as types of linear data structures.
 Let's dive in.